Polyethylene terephthalate

 • High thermal conductivity

-• Resistant to oils, salts, and diluted acids
+• Resistant to: oils, salts, acids (diluted)

 • Good sealability (blister packaging)